onap/doc/docs/release/index.rst

 to rapidly automate new services and support complete life cycle management.
-By unifying member resources, ONAP will accelerate the development of a vibrant ecosystem around a globally shared architecture and implementation for network automationâ€“with an open standards focusâ€“faster than any one product could on its own.
+By unifying member resources, ONAP will accelerate the development of a vibrant ecosystem around a globally shared architecture and implementation for network automation-with an open standards focus-faster than any one product could on its own.

 Functionality